rebeccali/shrimpy/README.md

 4. When running any of the `ShrimpSimulator` files, use this environment.
 5. During development, be sure to update `environment.yml` if you install any new packages.

+Note that should you ever need to update the conda environment, after updating run the following command:

+`conda env export > environment,yml`

 ## Run a test:

 `python src/runSim.py`